popcodeorg/popcode/README.md

 [ESLint](https://eslint.org/docs/user-guide/integrations#editors), and
 [Stylelint](https://github.com/stylelint/stylelint/blob/master/docs/user-guide/complementary-tools.md#editor-plugins)
 to automatically format code.
-The recommended approach is to set up editor plugins to auto-format on save; alternatively, you can run `tools/yarn lintfix` to format and autofix lint.
-Popcode’s official VS Code integration
+The recommended approach is to set up editor plugins to auto-format on save; alternatively, you can run `tools/yarn lintfix` before committing to format and autofix lint.
+Popcode’s official VS
-(with recommended extensions installed) does this out of the box.
+Code integration (with recommended extensions installed) does this out of the box.

 ### Alternative development environments (advanced)